barisusakli/nodebb-theme-peace/README.md

 Peace theme for NodeBB
 ====================

-Peace is a theme based on Persona, that modified the topic view with a sidebar
+Peace is a theme based on Persona, that modifies the topic view with a sidebar

 ## Screenshots